Manuel-Arenas-Sanchez/Manuel-Arenas-Sanchez/README.md

 ## What I Am Working On

-- Applying tensor-network structures (MPS, TTN) to image classification problems.
+- Studying tensor network formalisms (MPS, TTN) and their application to learning problems.
-- Benchmarking tensor-network-based models against standard deep learning approaches.
+- Applying tensor-network-based models to image classification tasks.
+- Implementing and testing models using scientific computing tools (Python, PyTorch, tensorkrowch).
+- Analysing the performance and limitations of tensor-network approaches compared to standard methods.
+- Exploring quantum-inspired approaches to machine learning.
+- Developing my final degree thesis (TFG) on tensor networks applied to AI.

 ## Featured Projects